 - Follow your pie dough recipe

 - Roll out your pie dough.
 Place your Ramekins on top of the dough.
 Trace around each one leaving about 1 inch of space between your trace and the ramekin.

 - Flip the Ramekins and dough over at the same time.
 Form the dough to fit the ramekin.
 Dock the dough with a fork.

 - Re-roll the dough once to fit an additional ramekin.

 - Bake the empty pies in the oven for 5-7 mintues until slighty brown.
 Remove from oven and reduce heat to 375.

-- Evenly distribute the apples into the ramekins.
+- Evenly distribute the apples into the Ramekins.

 - Combine the flour and brown sugar.
 Add the butter.
 Rub with your finger tips to work in the butter.
-It should look like cornmeal when your done.
+It should look like coarse cornmeal when your done.
 Evenly distribute the topping over the apples.

 - Bake in the oven for 25 to 30 minutes or until they are browned and the apples are cooked.
 Allow to cool for 10 minutes before eating.
-You can remove the pies from the ramekins if you want to serve, they should pop right out.
+You can remove the pies from the Ramekins if you want to serve, they should pop right out.